What is identity and access automation?

 • Accelerate authentication and authorization processes

-IAM automation minimizes the likelihood of breaches due to human error, such as forgetfulness or incorrect entries, by consistently and flawlessly enforcing security policies.
-It also ensures that all access is properly authorized and monitored, reducing the chances of unauthorized or malicious access to sensitive company resources.
+IAM automation minimizes the likelihood of incidents and breaches due to human errors, such as omissions or incorrect entries, by systematically and flawlessly enforcing security policies.
+It also ensures that all access privileges are correctly authorized and monitored, thereby reducing the chances of unauthorized or malicious access to sensitive company resources.

 Reduce operational costs

-By eliminating repetitive manual intervention, identity and access management allows IT teams to focus on more strategic tasks rather than day-to-day identity and access management.
-This translates into a significant reduction in labor costs and a decrease in the number of requests made to IT departments, which contributes to an overall decrease in operational expenses.
+By eliminating repetitive manual interventions, identity and access management allows IT teams to focus on more strategic tasks rather than the daily management of access and identities.
+This results in a significant reduction in labor costs and a decrease in the number of requests addressed to IT services, which contributes to a general decrease in operational expenses.

 Process acceleration